 The largest metal lock-box was as big as a dinner table and held a Central Asian nomad rug and the American Indian collection, art displaying exceptional motives and designs made by American Indians.
 Daniel practiced gold and silver-smithing, and all his tools and hand carved steel dies were lost that day.
 He lost a full 25 lbs. bag of sterling silver pre-1920 English coins, collected during his three years in England (valued today, 2012, around 14 thousand dollars), as well as fine-gold sheets, trial strikes from his dies irreplaceable today.
 Danielís entire wealth was in his collection.
 He had no bank accounts, stocks or other funds.
 He was a believer in physical gold and silver.
 He dreamed of creating a community before retiring, using the remarkable beauty and historicity these treasures as foundation.

 But the highest valued of what was lost in the robbery were the COINS:

 8,000 ancient and medieval coins in gold and silver.
 Islamic dynasties, Sassanid, Mongol, Medieval Europe, etc.

 Three pounds (about 40 ounces) of modern GOLD COINS, mostly 19th century Russian and European, selected for their special beauty and condition.
 Value today, (2012), around $80,000

-A small collection of excepionally attractive Tsarist Russian coins.
+A small collection of exceptionally attractive Tzarist Russian coins.

-A small group of bronze Byzantine ikons bought in the primitive antique markets of Afghanistan in the 70s, prized remains of White Russian immigrants who fled there to escape the Bolsheviks.
+A small group of bronze Byzantine ikons bought in the primitive antique markets of Afghanistan in the 70s, prized family hierlooms of White Russian immigrants who fled there to escape the Bolsheviks.

-If anyone should come accross these stolen items, we would be grateful if you notified Daniel at firstname.lastname@example.org
+If anyone should come across these stolen items, we would be grateful if you notified Daniel at firstname.lastname@example.org